 Most parish churches will also have, displayed inside, a Roll of Honour listing the fallen.
 In small communities this may also list those injured in conflict, and in some cases even those who served.
 St Anne's church displays two such rolls, one for each war.

-For reasons that we do not understand there are some differences between the list of names on Bagshot's Roll of Honour and those that appear on the War Memorial.
-The list below combines these two and adds some others that have been identified as having Bagshot connections.
+There are some differences between the list of names on Bagshot's Roll of Honour and those that appear on the War Memorial, we have combined the two.